 So here we go.
 Let’s take a look at some key items and how you can plan out the initial sets of content you will need.

 Old school approaches focused on the logo but because consumer trends continue to shift towards search via mobile you must not be concerned about your logo.
-Be concerned about the message and make sure that when you are reviewing above the fold content that you are viewing it from a desktop, tablet and smart phone perspective.
+Be concerned about the message and make sure that when you are reviewing above the fold content that you are viewing it from a desktop, tablet and smartphone perspective.
 If your webmaster can’t provide those views then perhaps you need to rethink your strategy sooner than later.

 This is the tough part.
 When a business is asked what their umbrella message is they often struggle with it because they honestly don’t know.
 They may have multiple products and services and it can be hard to summarize.
 Since your potential website visitors have a shorter attention span than a Goldfish you absolutely must figure this portion out.
-If you were in a board room and the group you are in front of gives you thirty seconds to sell them on why they should do business with you, could you do it?
-With an average marketing conversion rate of less than 5% an any given item on your website you absolutely must provide this for your customers.
+If you were in a boardroom and the group you are in front of gives you thirty seconds to sell them on why they should do business with you, could you do it?
+With an average marketing conversion rate of less than 5 percent on any given item on your website you absolutely must provide this for your customers.
 This drops your bounce rate and encourages them to start moving on to other sections of your website.
 This does not mean you should not highlight what you do.
 What you do and why you do it should appear to be symmetrical.
 You are appealing to different aspects of a consumer’s brain.
 Your marketing webmaster could be installing heat map technology to help understand your website visitors behavior.
 If your webmaster does not know what this technology is well…….. (take another moment to ponder on this)

 Next up in your website content strategy is your keywords.
 This next step should not be intimidating.
 I want you to focus on these key items.
 How do your customers describe what you do?
 I did not say YOU describe what you do.
 Exactly the opposite.
-What do they say to you on the phone, via text or email, and/or interactions on your social sites.
+What do they say to you on the phone, via text or email, and/or interactions on your social sites?
 These are amazing clues to help you understand your keyword strategy.
-There will be plenty of opportunity to adjust this as you receive data on your website traffic.
+There will be plenty of opportunities to adjust this as you receive data on your website traffic.
 Google will also help you with keyword prompts.
 Type some of your main keywords into a Google search and then hover and see what Google populates for long tail keywords.
 Jot those down into a spreadsheet and look for ways to use the relevant keyword phrases in your content.
-This will help as a reference to watch for trends and changes as things change for your business.
+This will help as a reference to watching for trends and changes as things change for your business.